matrharr/EHRapp/README.md

 # drchrono
-Application for adding new patients
+Application for adding new patients and creating appointments